fishjam-dev/membrane_rtc_engine/guides/vad.md

 2. Enable VAD WebRTC extension

 In practice, ensure that:
-1. `Membrane.Webrtc.Extension.VAD` is present in the `webrtc_extensions` key of your WebRTC Endpoint configuration
+1. `Membrane.WebRTC.Extension.VAD` is present in the `webrtc_extensions` key of your WebRTC Endpoint configuration
 2. The following is part of the `extensions` key in your WebRTC Endpoint configuration
 ```elixir
 %{